suncorner/gadgets/README.md

-This is the place where I put some useful gadgets and tools, mostly scripts, fortext-processing, e-shopping, etc.
+This is the place where I put some useful gadgets and tools, mostly scripts, for text-processing, e-shopping, etc.